devstory-co-kr/flutter-translator/README.md

 ## Translate
-- Option1) Free Translation
 - Translate with free Google Translate API.
 - An API key is not required, but the number of requests per hour is limited to approximately 100.
-- Option2) Paid Translation
-  - Translate the source ARB file using [Google Cloud Translation - Base(v2)](https://cloud.google.com/translate/docs/basic/translating-text).
-  - A Google API Key is required.
-Please refer to [the link](https://cloud.google.com/translate/docs/setup) for information on how to obtain the key.

 - Translation Rules
   - if the `key` contains `@`, it will not be translated.
   - If the `key` does not exist in the `targetARB` file, preceed with translation.